AdobeDocs/workfront.en/help/quicksilver/reports-and-dashboards/dashboards/creating-and-managing-dashboards/remove-external-page-from-dashboard.md

 1. Click **Save + Close** in the lower-left corner.

    This removes the external page from the selected dashboard.
-The external page remains in&nbsp;Workfront and can be accessed from a report.&nbsp;For information, see the "View external pages in a report" section in the article [Embed an external web page in a dashboard](../../../reports-and-dashboards/dashboards/creating-and-managing-dashboards/embed-external-web-page-dashboard.md).
+The external page remains in Workfront and can be accessed from a report.
+For information, see the "View external pages in a report" section in the article [Embed an external web page in a dashboard](../../../reports-and-dashboards/dashboards/creating-and-managing-dashboards/embed-external-web-page-dashboard.md).